 Only ten years after beginning with 6 students and no coaches, Mt.
 Lebanon Rowing hit 70 members, with a head coach and three assistant coaches.
 We needed two coach busses to handle our travel.

-Since the club’s humble beginnings we have moved from having no assets to owning six 4+ and four 8+ shells, a trailer for hauling our shells and equipment, a trailer for our tent and food equipment, 36 oars, 6 cox boxes, and five 14ft. motor launches for the coaches to use during practices.
+Since the club’s humble beginnings we have moved from having no assets to owning two 2x/2+, five 4+ and four 8+ shells, a trailer for hauling our shells and equipment, a trailer for our tent and food equipment, 36 oars, 6 cox boxes, and four 14ft. motor launches for the coaches to use during practices.

 Being self-funded presents a hurdle that most other sports do not have to handle.
 A few times since our high-member mark in 2001 we have seen participation drop significantly.
 Each time we have dropped we have been able to come back up a bit, generally to the 30-40 member range.
 As recently as 2014-2015 we were down to a total of about 15 kids on the team.
-In 2016 we have 30 kids and only two of them will be graduating.
+In 2017 we have 30 rowers.
 With another strong recruiting effort we should get over the 40 member mark again.